Samfundet/Samfundet4/docs/technical/forms.md

 #### Advanced usage

-- Set validateOnInit to check validity instantly.
+- Set `validateOnInit` to check validity instantly.
 Missing fields will be marked with red.
-- Set devMode to get a live preview of all the form values, errors and fields
+- Set `devMode` to get a live preview of all the form values, errors and fields

 ### Input Fields

 All inputs area created using `<SamfFormField>`.
 Required properties are:
-- A type indicating which type of input is used, eg. 'text', 'number', 'image', 'date' etc. See `SamfFormFieldTypes`.
+- `type` Which type of input is used, eg. 'text', 'number', 'image', 'date' etc. See `SamfFormFieldTypes`.
-- A field name (string) indicating which property to set.
+- `field` The name of the property to set.
 In an `EventDto` you may want to use a field like `title_nb` or `duration`.

 Optional properties include:
-- `required` whether the field is valid if empty/undefined.
+- `required` whether the field is invalid when empty/undefined.
 Default `true`.
 - `label` a text string label that is shown above the input
 - `options` a list of `DropDownOption` used for dropdown inputs
 - `defaultOption` a `DropDownOption` set as the default for dropdown inputs